kat-app/katapp-docs/content/setup-guide/local-app-with-cloud-apps/app.md

 weight = 2
 +++

-## Setting up the App to use the cloud Backend
+## Setting up the App to use the Cloud Backend

 ### Web Setup